← Back to all foods

 How should I store fresh basil?

-Store at room temperature with stems in water, like a bouquet of flowers.
-Refrigeration causes the leaves to blacken quickly.
-Use within 5-7 days for best flavor and nutrient content.
+Store fresh basil at room temperature with the stems in water, like a bouquet.
+Refrigeration tends to blacken the leaves.
+Use it within 5-7 days for the best flavor.

 Can I eat too much basil?